Lucianod28/Ada-project/README.md

 # A list of internal milestones up until project milestone 2

-* We will have the follwoing internal mini milestones:
+* We will have the following internal mini milestones:
     - **Week1: 29.10.2019 - 03.11.2019**
         - Check for missing data and other anomalies
     - **Week2: 04.11.2019 - 10.11.2019**